syncfusion-content/blazor-docs/blazor/datetime-picker/date-time-format.md

 ---
 #  DateTime Format in Blazor DateTimePicker Component

-Date time format is a way of representing the date time value in different string formats in text box.
+Date time format is a way of representing the date and time value in different string formats in `DateTimePicker` control.

+The date and time format can be used to specify how the date and time value is displayed or entered in a `DateTimePicker` control

 By default, the DateTimePicker's format is based on the culture.
 You can also set the own [Custom Format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) or [Standard Format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings) by using the [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Calendars.SfDatePicker-1.html#Syncfusion_Blazor_Calendars_SfDatePicker_1_Format) property.

 > Once the date format property has been defined, it will be applied consistently to all cultures, regardless of their conventions for representing the date value.
 In other words, the date format property serves as a standardized way of representing the date value, ensuring that it is displayed and entered consistently regardless of the culture or region in which the application is used.

-The following code demonstrates the DatePicker with the custom format (`yyyy-MM-dd hh:mm:ss`).

 {% highlight Razor %}